-You can have open positions / trade stocks from Facebook and Boeing or any one of the following:
+You can have open positions / trade stocks from Amazon and JP Morgan or any one of the following:

 Do NOT have open positions in ~10 different securities at one time because it's hard to focus and pay attention with so many open positions.